Li Yonghong: A.C. Milan

 Sino-Europe Sports failed to pay the residual sum again in March 2017.
-In order to finalise the closing, the company received a loan from Elliott Management Corporation, an investment firm which has widely been described as a vulture fund.
-According to Calcio e Finanza, Elliott used two associate companies King George Investments and Genio Investments to finance the parent company of Milan that was owned by Li indirectly.
-It was also reported that another private equity fund, Blue Skye, also financed the deal.
+In order to finalise the deal, the company received a loan from Elliott Management Corporation, an investment firm which has widely been described as a vulture fund.
+According to Calcio e Finanza, Elliott used two associate companies, King George Investments and Genio Investments, to finance the parent company of Milan that was owned by Li indirectly.
+It was further reported that another private equity fund, Blue Skye, also financed the deal.

-On 13 April 2017, the sale was officially finalised, which Rossoneri Sport Investment Luxembourg Sàrl became the new direct parent company of the club.
-Rossoneri Luxembourg, as of January 2017 was owned by Hong Kong-company Rossoneri Sport Investment.
-On 14 April Li Yonghong was confirmed as the new chairman of the club, with Marco Fassone was confirmed as CEO (Amministratore Delegato).
-It was reported that the final price of the club was €606 million (the price included a refurbishment of a €90m credit line of Fininvest to Milan), excluding the refurbishment of the club debt.
-The club had planned to issue 2 tranches of corporate bonds for a total of €128m, as well as a recapitalization of a maximum of €60m, in order to funding the club in 2017 after the takeover.
+On 13 April 2017, the sale was officially finalised, and Rossoneri Sport Investment Luxembourg Sàrl became the new direct parent company of the club.
+Rossoneri Luxembourg, as of January 2017, was owned by the Hong Kong company Rossoneri Sport Investment.
+On 14 April, Li Yonghong was confirmed as the new chairman of the club, and Marco Fassone was confirmed as CEO (Amministratore Delegato).
+It was reported that the final price of the club was €606 million (the price including a refurbishment of a €90m credit line of Fininvest to Milan), excluding the refurbishment of the club debt.
+The club had planned to issue 2 tranches of corporate bonds for a total of €128m, as well as a recapitalization of a maximum of €60m, in order to fund the club in 2017 after the takeover.

 On 22 October 2017, it was revealed by David Webb that Teamway International Group (known as Jin Bao Bao at that time), a small-sized Hong Kong-listed company, had lent US$8.3 million (approx. HK$65 million by the narrow band floating exchange rate) to Hong Kong-based Rossoneri Sport Investment.
-According to the press release by Teamway (known as Jin Bao Bao at that time) on 29 August 2017, it was also revealed that Rossoneri Advance[d] was owned by Li Yonghong himself; Li charged the entire issued shares of Rossoneri Advance[d] to Teamway International Group as collateral.
+According to the press release by Teamway on 29 August 2017, it was also revealed that Rossoneri Advance[d] was owned by Li Yonghong himself; Li charged the entire issued shares of Rossoneri Advance[d] to Teamway International Group as collateral.
 In September 2017, Rossoneri Sport Investment also filed a revised "Annual Return" to reflect the "correct" condition in June 2017, that Rossoneri Advance owned all the shares of the company.
 On 31 October 2017, Reuters reported that Li only paid-in €27 million out of €60 million capital increase of AC Milan so far, matching the concern of his financial condition, willingness and ability to recapitalize Milan with such a high interest rate on a small amount of loan.
-Last but not the least, Li failed to refurbished the loan in February 2018, but was allowed to extended for a month, with an interest rate of 24% p.a.
+Last but not least, Li failed to refurbish the loan in February 2018, but was allowed to extend for a month, with an interest rate of 24% p.a.